Tenchi2xh/AdventOfCode/README.md

     ```
 - `2024/16`: Dijkstra is much easier with a priority queue using `heapq`.
 - `2024/18`: Binary search ftw.
 Discovered that stdlib `bisect.bisect_left` can do a binary search (but manually writing is only 3 lines).
+- `2024/21`: When you don't have time to do a smart memoization, spam `functools.cache` everywhere.

 ### Scala